x

 "We argue that this law does not treat all people fairly and equally — that it unfairly targets transgender youth," he said.

-Several medical associations, including the American Medical Association and the American Academy of Pediatrics, oppose restrictions on gender-affirming care.
+Several medical professional associations, including the American Medical Association and the American Academy of Pediatrics, oppose restrictions on gender-affirming care.
 They emphasized that gender-affirming care like puberty blockers and hormone treatments are only given after extensive discussions with families and other treatments for children facing depression and possible suicidality as a result of gender dysphoria.

 They also said gender-affirming surgeries are rarely performed on transgender children.